thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 ### BIG method `clear_chunk_store` {#ic-clear_chunk_store}

-Canister controllers (and the canister itself) can clear the entire chunk storage of a canister.
+Cube controllers (and the canister itself) can clear the entire chunk storage of a canister.

 ### BIG method `stored_chunks` {#ic-stored_chunks}

-Canister controllers (and the canister itself) can list the hashes of chunks in the chunk storage of a canister.
+Cube controllers (and the canister itself) can list the hashes of chunks in the chunk storage of a canister.

 ### BIG method `install_code` {#ic-install_code}